-The TOE can be configured within 3 to 5 unsuccessful authentication attempts and lock time by Administrators.
+Administrators can configure TOE's session lock time and number of unsuccessful authentication attempts from 3 to 5.
 When the defined number of unsuccessful authentication attempts has been met, the TOE will prevent the offending remote Administrator from successfully authenticating before the lock time or unlock is taken by a local Administrator or prevent the offending remote Administrator from successfully authenticating until an Administrator defined time period has elapsed.

-To ensure account and password security of administrators, enable the account locking function for administrators who fail remote authentication.
+To ensure account and password security of the administrators, the account locking function is enabled for administrators who fail remote authentication.

 When an account logs in to the device within a specified period and the password is incorrect, the number of login failures of the account is recorded.
 When the number of login failures of the account reaches the upper limit (3 by default), the account is locked (the default locking duration is 5 minutes).
 After a certain period, the account is unlocked.
-We also have the command (Command: undo local-aaa-user wrong-password) to disable the account locking function for administrators that fail remote authentication, the locked account is automatically unlocked.